Rad Rhythm has a large range of programmes that are designed for students from years 1 to 7 students (Ages 5-12).

 Everything works well within your classroom, but many teachers choose to move the class to their school hall where they can really let loose with the volume.

 Sure thing!
-There are links all over our website where you can sign up for a sneak peak which will give you an overview of a bunch of programmes.
-Be sure to email us any questions we haven't answered too :)
+There are links all over our website where you can sign up for a 7-day FREE TRIAL, which will give you an overview of a bunch of programmes.

 We suggest purchasing something that's at least the hight of your knees (yours, not your students) and making sure the bottom is reasonably thick so it doesn't get broken easily.

-Most schools have been able to find what they need very easily from local hardware stores for about $5-10.
+Most schools have been able to find what they need very easily from local hardware stores for about $10-15.
+Be sure to ask for a school discount as many schools have had success getting great discounts doing this.

 It doesn't really matter too much as drumsticks are generally all within a certain size and all the variations are more for getting different tones out of cymbals.
 But, for playing on a bin it's not going to matter at all.